hyosung11/Launch-School/journal.md

 11:38 I'm tired again and my eyes feel strained as well as my right forearm.
 I switched my track pad to the left.
 Use dictation more?
 Am I just fueled by caffeine and I don't have any today so I don't feel as peppy?
 That's not true I actually did have one cup of coffee this morning.

 11:49 I finished the "Gain experience through struggling" section of Coding Tips 2.

+13:42 I'm tired but more energized after lunch.
+I'm ready to do Sprint Review, Sprint Retrospective and Sprint Planning.
+I still haven't gone back to the Assignment: Mortgage / Car Loan Calculator.
+I did start listening to *A Mind for Numbers* by Barbara Oakley as an audiobook.

+15:50 Finished Sprint Review, Sprint Retrospective, and Sprint Planning.
+The Sprint Planning went faster than last week.
+Time for a break.